ldbc/ldbc_snb_interactive_v1_impls/README.md

 Implementations for the Workload components of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).

-:warning: Implementations in this repository are preliminary, i.e. they are not audited and - in rare cases - not even validated.
+:warning: Implementations in this repository are preliminary, i.e. they are unaudited and - in rare cases - do not pass validation.
 For details, feel free to contact us through an issue or email.

 ## Directory layout

 Multiple configuration files and scripts use [relative paths to address the data generator's directory](https://github.com/ldbc/ldbc_snb_implementations/search?q=ldbc_snb_datagen).
-Hence, it is recommended to clone the LDBC data generator and the LDBC implementations repositories next to each other with their directory names intact.
+Hence, it is recommended to clone the LDBC Data Generator and the LDBC implementations repositories next to each other and keep their original directory names.
 For example:

 * `ldbc`
   * [`ldbc_snb_datagen`](https://github.com/ldbc/ldbc_snb_datagen)